 BOOK OF ROOTS: Traditional and modern recipes for making your own mojo bags, oils, powders, colognes, spiritual waters, honey jars, and more

 HOODOO HERB DATABASE: A database of 70+ traditional hoodoo correspondences for herbs, roots, and other natural materials

 ROOTWORK DIRECTORY: Frequently updated lists of black hoodoo bloggers, diviners, websites, and authors as well as black-owned shops for spiritual supplies

 The internet has become an incredible platform for sharing about rootwork and helping our community connect with each other to reclaim our heritage in these traditions.
 Unfortunately, publicly posting also opens up a whole world of possibilities for cultural appropriation, spreading misinformation, and other issues…

-For all these reasons, the Library will only be accessible to those who have the passcode in order to keep all this content in the hands of those who truly can practice hoodoo.
+For all these reasons, the Library will only be accessible to those who have an approved account in order to keep all this content in the hands of those who truly can practice hoodoo.
 Only people of African descent have the ancestral link to rootworking traditions that is necessary to practice them.

 If you already have obtained Library access through the previous passcode protected security system, you may continue to use the May 2019 passcode through the Passcode Protected Edition of the Libray (enter by clicking here).
 Please create a Library account by February 2020 using the form below.